mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/projects/project-quotas/index.md

 EOF
 ```

-You need to make sure the projectns variable is set before executing the command.
+Ensure the projectns variable is set before executing the command.

 Then, if you run the following command on a Kubernetes cluster associated with the Project, you’ll see a Kubernetes Secret Object, in the corresponding namespace: